briandrum/codes.forchagrin.com/_articles/article-x-initiative-referendum-and-recall.md

 * [Section X-3: Petitions](#section-x-3-petitions)
 * [Section X-4: Rezoning-referendum](#section-x-4-rezoning-referendum)

-## Section X-1: Initiative and referendum
+## Section X-1: Initiative and Referendum

 Ordinances and resolutions may be proposed by initiative petition and adopted by election, and ordinances and resolutions adopted by Council shall be subject to